mainmatter/mainmatter.com/workshops/_posts/2016-12-19-ember-cli-basics.md

     item_type: lecture
     start_time: '9:45'
     duration: 20
+  - title: 'EXERCISE: Building your first Broccoli Plugins'
+    description: We'll put our newfound skills to use, and build our first two broccoli plugins
+    item_type: exercise
+    start_time: '10:05'
+    duration: 55
 - title: Apps & Addons
   description: The contents of your `ember-cli-build` file is on center stage when
     consuming ember-cli's asset pipeline features.
 We'll dive into some features exposed